Car Accident Lawyer Waterloo

 The statute of limitation is the time the law gives you to make a claim.
 The different provinces in Canada have their own rules regarding statutes of limitation.
 After a car accident, it is important that you understand the statute of limitation for car accident claims as well as car accident tort claims for damages against negligent drivers.
 Failing to file your lawsuit in time will result in losing your right to compensation.

 You should hire a personal injury lawyer experienced handling claims in Waterloo because an experienced lawyer the will have knowledge and understanding of the full parameters of the law and advance a proven legal strategy that will increase your chances of succeeding with your legal claim.
-At Grillo Barristers, we have the proven track record, having served the community at large for over 30 years, in which period we have successfully prosecuted over 15,000 claims.
+At Grillo Law, we have the proven track record, having served the community at large for over 30 years, in which period we have successfully prosecuted over 15,000 claims.

 Request a FREE